 This interferes with a healthy response which allows children to easily and quickly resolve their separation anxiety.

 Significant disruptions or fear around relationships with parents.

-During times of separation and divorce, there may be legal, practical or protective reasons that produce a significant breech in the relationship between a child and a parent.
+During times of separation and divorce, there may be legal, practical, or protective reasons that produce a significant breach in the relationship between a child and a parent.
 When children experience a sense of deep loss or fear about a permanent loss with a parent, they may begin to display separation anxiety with their consistent caretakers.

-When a parent’ fear become their child’s fear.
+When a parent’s fear becomes their child’s fear.